moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### Mammalian adaptations, part II:

 Another well-characterized mammalian adaptive mutation in PB2 is D701N.
-This is less prevalent than E627K, but is present in 7 sampled infections in this outbreak.
+This phylogeny here is filtered to samples containing this 701N mutation and colored by species group.
+We see that 701N is less prevalent than E627K, but is present in 7 sampled infections in this outbreak.
 Five of these  occurences are from mammals- both marine and terrestrial.
 The sampled avian occurences are both from raptors (turkey vulture and red-tailed hawk).
 Like the 627K mutation, 701N is present throughout the phylogeny and across the map (scroll down to see map view).

 # [Viral evolution](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/pb2?branches=hide&c=gt-PB2_627,701&d=tree&gmax=2283&gmin=4&l=scatter&p=full&r=division&scatterX=host&scatterY=gt)